Areas of Research

 Drug Discovery

 There is a need to identify and evaluate novel compounds that protect and promote reparative processes after injury.
-The latest technologies are used to screen hundreds of millions of compounds to identify those with potential to improve function in people living with neurological disorders.
+Miami Project Investigators have used the latest technologies to screen hundreds of millions of compounds to identify those with potential to improve function in people living with neurological disorders.

 Fertility